retailnext/node-radius/README.md

 node-radius is a RADIUS packet encoding/decoding library for node.js written in Javascript.
 With node-radius you can easily decode received packets, encode packets to send, and prepare responses to received packets.
+Note that node-radius in general does _not_ perform "higher-level" protocol validation, so for example node-radius will not complain if you encode an Access-Request packet but fail to include a NAS-IP-Address or NAS-Identifier.

 node-radius requires node.js v0.8.0.
 To install node-radius, clone this project, then change to the directory you want to install it in and run `npm install /path/to/cloned/node-radius`.
 It should be in npm soon, which will make installation easier.